sttk/setup_read_cleanup-rust/README.md

 -   **`Read`**: The operational phase.
 The data can only be accessed immutably.
 This phase is optimized for concurrent, lock-free reads.
 -   **`Cleanup`**: The final phase.
 The data can be mutably accessed again for deconstruction or resource cleanup.

+### Panic Handling in Transition Closures

+The `transition_to_read` and `transition_to_cleanup` methods execute user-provided closures.
+If a panic occurs within these closures, `PhasedCell` ensures the following behavior across all its variants:

+-   **`transition_to_read`**: If the closure panics, the cell's phase is safely reverted to `Setup`.
+-   **`transition_to_cleanup`**: If the closure panics, the cell's phase is safely transitioned to `Cleanup`.

+In both cases, any acquired internal mutexes are released before the panic is resumed, preventing deadlocks.
+The original panic is re-propagated, maintaining Rust's panic-safety guarantees while ensuring internal consistency.

 ## Cell Variants

 This crate offers several cell variants to suit different concurrency needs: